midnightntwrk/midnight-architecture/specification/dust.md

 As part of an intent, there are three ways to influence the state of the Dust
 subsystem:
-- By transacting in Night, which affects the Dust generation state, and creates fresh Dust UTXOs.
+- By transacting in Night, which affects the Dust generation state and creates fresh Dust UTXOs.
 - By making `DustSpend`s, which explicitly transact on Dust UTXOs.
-- By making `DustRegistration`s, which both affect the Night/Dust address mapping, and may affect the Dust generation state nad create fresh Dust UTXOs if the relevant Night address has Night UTXOs owed Dust in this transaction.
+- By making `DustRegistration`s, which both affect the Night/Dust address mapping and may affect the Dust generation state and create fresh Dust UTXOs if the relevant Night address has Night UTXOs owed Dust in this transaction.

 The latter two are captured in an explicit `DustActions` structure, which also includes a timestamp that these actions are made against.

 The `DustRegistration`s case is the complex one, because these registrations *may* pay for fees.
-This has a several preconditions, and differently from the other operations, happens sequentially.
+This has a several preconditions and, differently from the other operations, happens sequentially.
 In particular, for a registration to pay for fees, the relevant Night address must have both Night inputs and outputs present in this transaction, and at least one of the inputs must not